linkedin/rest.li/src/pathspec_user_guide.md

 ```

 ## PathSpec Syntax in its java binded class form
 All auto-generated `RecordTemplate` class has a static nested class `fields` which extends `PathSpec`.
-To find out, after you build the Rest.Li project, you could check such `RecordTemplate` classes in `GeneratedDataTemplate` folder and to find following codes.
+To find out, after you build the Rest.li project, you could check such `RecordTemplate` classes in `GeneratedDataTemplate` folder and to find following codes.
 ```java
   public static class Fields extends PathSpec
   {